analondhe/linear-regression-ecomm-dataset/README.md

     - Building a linear regression model.
     - Model evaluation using metrics such as Mean Squared Error, R-squared, etc.
     - Visualizing the regression line.

-4. **Conclusion:**
-    - Summary of findings and insights gained from the analysis.

 ## Contact